Mobile is the new king of ecommerce. Last holiday season, almost 30% of purchases were made from mobile devices.

 To make your mobile site congruent with your desktop site, be sure to:

-Use the same branding – your mobile site should have your logo and it must use the same main colors.
+Your mobile site should have your logo and it must use the same main colors.
 The design must look similar to the desktop site, but with a more minimalist feel.

 When the user looks at the mobile version, they should think, “It feels and looks exactly like the desktop site, but all the content fits on the screen.”

-Keep the same main functionality – don’t make your mobile visitors mad because they can’t access certain functionality or pages from your site just because they’re browsing from a small screen.
+Don’t make your mobile visitors mad because they can’t access certain functionality or pages from your site just because they’re browsing from a small screen.

 Make sure you allow them to: